Webometrics Ranking of World Universities 2024: Top 100 List

 #129 |

 This is what the Webometrics ranking of world university ideally looks like.
-This is a list of the top 100 universities ranked by Webometrics world university rankings for the year 2024.
-Based on the above rankings, it can be noted that a majority of University of California system universities have been ranked followed by California State University system universities, along with a few universities from the University of Illinois system.
+These are the top 100 universities ranked by Webometrics for 2024.
+Based on the rankings, it can be noted that a majority of University of California system have been ranked followed by other public university systems of US.
 It is also interesting to note that all Ivy League schools have made it to Webometrics world university rankings of 2024.

 The next lot that ranks is Level 1 universities in Australia along with popular universities in UK, Canada, China, Germany and New Zealand.